LowLevelMahn/NoUniVBE/README.md

 # NoUniVBE

 DOS TSR to prevent UniVBE 5.3x loading by faking the original UniVBE behavior.
-There is absolutely no need for a game running inside dosbox to use the legacy VESA code of UniVBE
+There is absolutely no need for a game running inside dosbox or with a good enough VESA BIOS to use the legacy VESA code of UniVBE

 How it works: